-- 1/4 cup finely chopped fresh parsley (or 2 tbsp dried)
+- 1/4 cup finely chopped fresh parsley (Note 3)

 - 1 garlic clove , crushed

 Place butter and garlic in a microwave proof bowl and melt in 30 second bursts.
-Keep warm (just leave in microwave).
+Mix.

-Bake for 20 - 25 minutes or until the muffins are golden on top and spring back when touched in the centre.
-(Note 2)
+Bake for 22 - 25 minutes or until the muffins are golden and crusty and spring back when touched in the centre.

-4. These stay fresh for 2 days in an airtight container.
-But if you reheat them, they they are good for 3 - 4 days (because warming them up makes them super moist again!).
+4. These stay fresh for 2 to 3 days in an airtight container.
+Best served warm.
 These can also be frozen for 2 - 3 months.

 5. As always for baking recipes, I have made these using Australian cups (imperial measurements used by the most of the world, including Europe, NZ) as well as US cups.
 I actually made these while I was in LA at a friend's house and they came out just as they do when I made them at home!